openandclose/tosixinch/docs/overview.rst

 The point of the script is that you don't have to designate each input and output for each consecutive action.
-For this, given ``url``, target file's names are uniquely determined.
+For this, given ``url``, target files' names are uniquely determined.

 All generated html files are
 in ``_htmls`` sub directory in current directory (created if necessary).